klkblake/mm/PROTOCOL.md

         u16 max_version;
     };

-If the provided version is not acceptable, ErrorBadVersion is sent instead of ServerHel, providing the permitted range of versions.
+If the provided version is not acceptable, `ErrorBadVersion` is sent instead of `HelServer`, providing the permitted range of versions.
 The min and max are inclusive.
 The server disconnects immediatly after sending this error message (and indeed after all error messages).